SkoolNotes/Taproot/2020ISOS101/KBxIsosSE.md

 	- I would like to think I provide unique viewpoints to the discussion.
 Sometimes, unique viewpoints which reveal assumptions don't allow the class to progress through the material at the desired pace.
 Next semester, I hope to find a balance.

 - What kind of role did you play in your group project, the Bad Science presentation?
 What goals do you have for yourself in future group projects?
 	- I played the role of a person working equally with their friends.
+We all contributed, we all had fun, and we all learned.
+I would like to continue this in the future.

 - How might you apply what you learned in ISOS this fall to being a scientist in your science classes or to using scientific information to make informed choices as a citizen?
+	-